 This corresponds to about 4 hours of protected time in the sun if we take about half the result.

-What if, for example, I am already in the sun and only apply sunscreen after a while?
-How long can I stay in the sun?
-To do this, we have to look at two things separately: the theoretical protection time that we build up with sun protection and the time actually spent in the sun .
+What happens if, for example, I'm already in the sun and only apply sunscreen after some time?
+How long can I stay in the sun then?
+To do this, we need to consider two things separately: the theoretical protection time we build with sunscreen and the actual time spent in the sun .
 The former should always be longer than the latter!
 Otherwise, sunburn will occur.
-This means skin damage, premature skin aging and an increased risk of skin cancer.
+This means skin damage, premature skin aging, and an increased risk of skin cancer.

-The answer to these questions can be illustrated using an hourglass.
-The size of the hourglass is the theoretically calculated maximum protection time.
-The remaining sand is the remaining time we can stay in the sun.
+The answer to these questions can be easily illustrated using an hourglass.
+The size of the hourglass represents the theoretically calculated maximum protection time.
+The remaining sand represents the remaining time we can remain in the sun.

-When we apply sunscreen, we multiply our own protection time.
-If we don't apply more sunscreen, our theoretical protection time shrinks .
-Not because the protection "wears out", but because sunscreen is not a T-shirt and evaporates over time.
+When we apply sunscreen, we multiply our natural protection time.
+If we don't reapply, our theoretical protection time shrinks .
+Not because the protection "wears out," but because sunscreen isn't like a T-shirt and evaporates over time.
 Regardless of how long we were in the sun during that time.

-Every morning when we go out into the sun, the sand starts to fall.
-The smaller our hourglass, the faster our safe time in the sun runs out.
+Every morning, as we step out into the sun, the sand begins to trickle down.
+The smaller our hourglass, the faster our safe time in the sun passes.

-Once the sand has run through, applying more cream is no use.
-The clock will theoretically get bigger again, but the sand cannot flow back up.
-0 min x SPF 50 is still 0 min.
+Once the sand has run through, applying more cream won't help.
+The clock will theoretically get bigger again, but the sand can't flow back up.
+0 minutes x SPF 50 is still 0 minutes.

 However, you should still apply sunscreen and seek shade and get out of the sun as quickly as possible.